jorio/rsrcdump/README.md

 rsrcdump.sh --extract "__MACOSX/Mighty Mike™/Data/._Music"
 ```

-You’ll find the extracted files in `Music.json` plus a folder named `Music.json_resources` in the current working directory.
+You’ll find the resource table in `Music.json` and the audio files in a folder named `Music.json_resources` in the current working directory.

 ### <a name="unar"/>Old archive formats (.bin/.sit/.cpt) extracted by The Unarchiver

 If you have an old Mac archive (such as .sit, .cpt, .bin, etc.), you can use [the command-line version of The Unarchiver](https://theunarchiver.com/command-line) and tell it to keep the resource forks.
 They’ll appear as `.rsrc` files once extracted.
-The Unarchiver wraps them in an AppleDouble container, which is perfect for use with rsrcdump.
+The Unarchiver wraps them in an AppleDouble container (which rsrcdump will automatically detect).

 As an example, get [`bloodsuckers.bin` from Pangea Software](https://pangeasoft.net/files) and extract it like so: